moorepants/resonance/README.rst

   writing code to simulate and analyze computational models and experimental data.
-- That the computer allows students to solve vibration engineering problems without knowing all of the mathematical theory apriori.
+- That the computer allows students to solve vibration engineering problems without knowing all of the mathematical theory a priori.
 This means that we can motivate students to dig deeper into the theory and by presenting it posteriori when the motivation is high.
 - Students learn best by doing.
 The content is meant to used in class while the